wouterd/docker-maven-plugin/README.md

 - [ ] Add support for Tutum.co
 - [ ] Create a feature complete docker remote api for Java
 - [ ] Support multiple (all) versions of the Docker Remote API
-- [ ] Push containers to a docker registry in the deploy phase